ut42univ/ut42univ/README.md

 ### Hi there 👋
+- 🔭 I’m currently study at Nagasaki University, Japan.
+- 🌱 I’m currently learning Computer Science and UI/UX Design.

 <!--
 **ut42univ/ut42univ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently study at Nagasaki University, Japan.
-- 🌱 I’m currently learning Computer Science and UI Design.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...